-Running away from your mistakes is never a good idea; it can have fatal consequences for your business.
+Running away from your mistakes is never a good idea because it can have fatal consequences for your business.
 No matter how difficult the situation may seem, being upfront and honest will positively influence your business ethics and transparency.
 Honesty can turn mistakes into opportunities.

 We’ve all been in situations where we thought that hiding something would help us solve it, but the reality is quite the opposite.
-When we try to hide the truth, we hurt people that we live and work with, and make the solution even further than it was before.
+When we try to hide the truth, we hurt people that we work with and make the solution even further away than it was before.

 Sometimes your great idea isn’t that great, but there are things around it that ARE.

 Fred had a large, very experienced engineering team.
-Back then, a lot of the technology to pull off things like variable pricing and bidding did not exist.
-Fred’s team decided to go to market as a software development company.
+Back then, a lot of the technology was needed to pull off things like variable pricing and bidding.
+Fred’s team decided to go to the market as a software development company.
 Instead of being an eBay-like provider, they could provide the software that providers like eBay needed.

 Seven days before the launch of the software, Fred got the bad news that something in the code wasn’t right.
 The issue could postpone the launch date by 3 – 6 months.

-I started running all over the place trying to figure out what am I going to tell my investors, what story can I possibly give them so people won’t beat me or hate me?
+He started running all over the place trying to figure out what am I going to tell my investors, what story can I possibly give them, so people won’t beat me or hate me?

 He had the fortune of having a much older gentleman as a Chief Operating Officer who had come to this little start-up from IBM.
 The COO sat him down and told him to tell the truth.
 Fred wrote a long letter to shareholders telling them what happened, why it was unexpected, and his plan to fix it.